codewitch-honey-crisis/LL/README.md

 The *DebugLL1Parser* and *DebugTokenizer* classes use only strings for internal information so seeing what they do in the debugger is easy.
 I use these to prototype changes to the parser and lexer algorithms before baking those changes into the *LL1TableParser* and *TableTokenizer* classes.

 Cfg and Ebnf are both pretty enormous and contain APIs for manipulating CFGs and EBNF documents.
 The latter exposes a full DOM object model.

+the **llvstudio** project has been removed due to a corrupt Nuget repository.
+It will be back online eventually.